Did you know?

 Education – Spain expand

-The Spanish can expect to go through 17.3 years of education between the ages of 5 and 39, more than the OECD average of 16.5 years.
+The Spanish can expect to go through 17.6 years of education between the ages of 5 and 39, close to the OECD average of 17.7 years.
 This high level of education expectancy could influence Spain’s future performance in the educational attainment of its 25-34 year-old population.

-The average student in Spain scored 484 in reading literacy, maths and sciences, lower than the OECD average of 497.
-On average, girls and boys performed equally in Spain.
-Across the OECD, however, girls outperformed boys by 9 points, on average.
+The average student in Spain scored 490 in reading literacy, maths and sciences, lower than the OECD average of 497.
+On average, girls outperformed boys by 2 points, much less than the average OECD gap of 8 points.

 The best-performing school systems manage to provide high-quality education to all students.
-In Spain, the average difference in results, between the 20% with the highest socio-economic background and the 20% with the lowest socio-economic background, is 92 points, lower than the OECD average of 99 points.
+In Spain, the average difference in results, between the students with the highest socio-economic background and the students with the lowest socio-economic background, is 92 points, lower than the OECD average of 96 points.
 This suggests the school system in Spain provides relatively equal access to high-quality education.

 More ResourcesHow's Life? at a Glance